Updated Feb 2026 12 min read

 Mason Wines — Montville

-An easy stroll from the Montville village main street, Mason Wines operates a tasting cellar door alongside boutique shops and galleries.
+An easy stroll from the Montville village main street, Mason Wines operates a tasting cellar door alongside the boutique shops and galleries.
 The winery's home base is in Ballandean on the Granite Belt, where they produce hand-crafted wines.
-The Montville outpost lets you sample their range without the longer drive south.
-Also accessible in Mount Tamborine.
+The Montville outpost lets you sample their range without the longer drive south — also accessible at Mount Tamborine for those coming from Brisbane.

 Castle Glen — Montville

 If your palate leans toward liqueurs, ports, schnapps and craft spirits, Castle Glen in Montville village is a treasure trove.
 Their vast range includes over 50 products — from berry ports and macadamia liqueurs to whisky and brandy.
-Tastings are generous, and there's no pressure to buy.
+Tastings are generous and genuinely unhurried, and there's no pressure to buy.
+One of the most distinctive stops on any Montville visit.

 Woongooroo Estate — Mount Archer / Kilcoy

 A family-owned vineyard producing award-winning reds, whites, sparkling wines and ports since 1997.
-Phil and Gail Pratten planted their first vines at Mount Archer in the Somerset region (between the Sunshine Coast and Brisbane), alongside a small olive grove.
-The cellar door offers wine tastings and cheese matching.
-Worth combining with a scenic drive through the D'Aguilar Range.
+Phil and Gail Pratten planted their first vines at Mount Archer in the Somerset region alongside a small olive grove.
+Worth combining with a scenic drive through the D'Aguilar Range for one of the best hinterland day circuits accessible from either Brisbane or the Sunshine Coast.

 Winya Wines — Kilcoy

 Nestled in the Sandy Creek valley at Kilcoy, Winya is an easy hour's drive from both Brisbane and the Sunshine Coast.
-Owners Gary (Snow) and Sue Pratten ventured into grape growing in 1997 to complement their beef cattle property.
-The cellar door is a relaxed, country-style stop.
+Owners Snow and Sue Pratten ventured into grape growing in 1997 to complement their beef cattle property.
+The cellar door is a relaxed, country-style stop — the kind of place you arrive intending to stay 20 minutes and leave an hour later.

 Grape Varieties of the Sunshine Coast

-The Sunshine Coast's diverse microclimates — from cooler elevated ridges to warm subtropical valleys — support a surprisingly broad palette of grape varieties.
-Here's what grows where.
+The region's diverse microclimates — from cooler elevated ridges to warm subtropical valleys — support a surprisingly broad palette of varieties.

 A scenic half-day circuit from the coast through the heart of the hinterland wine region.
 Allow 4–5 hours with tastings.
-Remember: designated driver essential, or book a guided tour.
+Designated driver essential — or book a guided tour and let us handle it.

 Depart Maroochydore via Nambour Road

-Head inland toward Nambour, then follow the Blackall Range Road up the escarpment.
-25 minutes.
+Head inland toward Nambour, then follow the Blackall Range Road up the escarpment through towering hoop pine forest.
+Allow 25 minutes.

 Flame Hill Vineyard, Montville

-Cellar door tasting and optional lunch on the terrace.
+Cellar door tasting flight ($15 pp for 5 wines) and optional lunch on the terrace.
 Allow 1–1.5 hours.

 Mason Wines & Castle Glen, Montville Village

-Stroll the main street and browse two tasting rooms within walking distance.
+Stroll the main street and visit two tasting rooms within easy walking distance of each other.
 30–45 minutes.

 Maleny Cheese & Clouds Vineyard, Maleny

-Cheese tasting then wine at The Barrel.
+Cheese tasting at Maleny Cheese, then wines at The Barrel.
 15-minute drive from Montville.
 Allow 1–1.5 hours combined.

 Return via Landsborough or Glass House Mountains

 Scenic descent through the hinterland.
-Optional stop at Brouhaha Brewery in Maleny for craft beer finish.
+Optional craft beer stop at Brouhaha Brewery in Maleny before heading back to the coast.

 Events & Seasonal Highlights

 Autumn (March–May) is the most exciting time for Sunshine Coast wine lovers.
-Harvest season brings a buzz to the vineyards, and Flame Hill's Stomp festival — where guests are invited to stomp grapes in barrels, accompanied by live music and estate food — is a calendar highlight that captures the best of the hinterland's personality.
+Harvest season brings a buzz to every vineyard, and Flame Hill's Stomp festival — where guests are invited to stomp grapes in barrels accompanied by live music and estate food — is a calendar highlight that genuinely captures the spirit of the hinterland.
+Book early: tickets are limited and sell out annually.

-Winter (June–August) brings clear skies, comfortable hinterland temperatures (typically 19–22 °C) and fewer crowds at the cellar doors.
-It's arguably the best season for leisurely wine tasting — cool enough to appreciate fuller reds by a fire, but bright enough for al fresco lunches.
-Many operators run seniors-friendly winter wine tours.
+Winter (June–August) brings clear skies, comfortable hinterland temperatures (typically 19–22°C) and pleasantly fewer crowds at the cellar doors.
+It's arguably the best season for leisurely wine tasting — cool enough to appreciate fuller reds by a fire in the late afternoon, but bright enough for al fresco lunches with panoramic views.
+Many operators run seniors-friendly winter wine tours during this season.

-Spring and Summer bring lush green vineyards and longer daylight for late-afternoon tastings.
-Spring is also farmers market season, with Eumundi, Noosa and Caloundra markets pairing perfectly with a winery day.
+Spring and Summer bring lush green vineyards and the longest daylight hours for late-afternoon tastings.
+Spring is also prime farmers market season, with the Eumundi, Noosa and Caloundra markets pairing perfectly with a winery morning.

-Year-round, the Saturday Eumundi Markets (300+ stalls, 7 am – 2 pm) and Sunday Noosa Farmers Market (200+ stalls, 7 am – 12 pm) offer hinterland cheese, artisan bread, macadamia products, local honey and charcuterie that make excellent companions to bottles purchased on tour.
+Year-round, the Saturday Eumundi Markets (7 AM–2 PM) and Sunday Noosa Farmers Market (7 AM–12 PM) offer hinterland cheeses, artisan bread, macadamia products, local honey and charcuterie that make excellent companions to bottles purchased on tour.

 No Sunshine Coast wine day is complete without the food producers that surround the vineyards.
 Maleny Cheese on the Blackall Range is the essential pairing — their tasting room offers locally made cheeses alongside yoghurts and deli products.
-Fudgyboombahs in Montville offers 70+ fudge flavours and handmade chocolate.
+Fudgyboombahs in Montville offers 70+ handmade fudge flavours.
 Kenilworth Dairies produces artisan yoghurts and cream that supply much of the region's restaurant scene.

 For craft spirits, Sunshine & Sons in Woombye (award-winning gin, vodka and sugarcane spirits) and Twenty 20 Distillery in Cooroy (the acclaimed GEORGE gin) make excellent additions to any wine route.
-And Brouhaha Brewery in Maleny is the perfect craft beer finish — wood-fired pizzas, hinterland-inspired pub food and award-winning beers.
-For the full beverage trail, see our winery tours guide.
+And Brouhaha Brewery in Maleny — wood-fired pizzas, hinterland-inspired pub food and award-winning beers — is the perfect craft beer finish to a long day among the vines.

 Frequently Asked Questions